 Financial aid for graduate students is in large part provided by individual departments based on the mission and goals of the unit.
 The Office of Financial Aid does not award scholarships, grants, fellowships, or GTA/GRA waivers for graduate students.
-The student should contact the academic unit in which s/he is enrolled or plans to enroll.
-The Office of Financial Aid offers Federal Work-Study, Federal Perkins loans, Federal Direct loans and provides information on additional financing options, including Federal Direct Graduate PLUS loans and alternative (private) loans.
+The student should contact the academic unit in which the student is enrolled or plans to enroll.
+The Office of Financial Aid offers Federal Work-Study and Federal Direct loans and provides information on additional financing options, including Federal Direct Graduate PLUS loans and alternative (private) loans.

 DU graduate students are eligible for two types of aid:

-- Federal and state aid (available to U.S. citizens and permanent residents), which includes the Colorado Graduate Grant, Federal TEACH Grant, Federal Work Study, Federal Perkins Loans, Federal Direct loans, Federal Graduate PLUS loans, and
+Federal and state aid (available to U.S. citizens and permanent residents), which includes the Colorado Graduate Grant, Federal TEACH Grant, Federal Work Study, Federal Direct loans, Federal Graduate PLUS loans, and

 Each academic year approximately 30% of financial aid applications are selected by the U.S. Department of Education for review.
 This process of review is known as verification.
 If a student is selected for verification, a comment will appear on the SAR.
 In addition, the Office of Financial Aid will send an email to a new student’s FAFSA email address or a continuing student’s University of Denver account requesting verification documentation.